SecurityCompass/AndroidLabs/lab8.markdown

 ---
 layout: default
-title: Lab 6 - Client-side Password complexity
+title: Lab 8 - Client-side Password complexity
 ---

+## Lab

 The default configuration for the password lock screen is to enforce a password that is not blank.